|

 as “The Flesh Eating Bacteria”.
 I spent a total of 6 weeks in the University of

 Maryland Hospital’s Shock Trauma Center.
-I had 15 surgeries and spent hundreds
+I underwent 15 surgeries and spent

-of hours in a hyperbaric chamber, trying to save my leg.
-For the next 15 months,
+hundreds of hours in a hyperbaric chamber, trying to save my leg.
+For the next

-the doctors and I tried to save what was left of my leg.
-I went through 4
+15 months, the doctors and I tried to save what was left of my leg.
+I went

-different skin graft surgeries during that time.
-After consulting many foot
+through 4 different skin graft surgeries during that time.
+After consulting many

-specialists, they all agreed that I would never again regain use of my foot and
+foot specialists, they all agreed that I would never again regain use of my foot

-ankle.
-The disease had caused too much damage; I would never walk again using
+and ankle.
+The disease had caused too much damage; I would never walk again

 In December of 2006, I had my right leg amputated below the knee.
 I had been a